-Honestly, even if this novel was written in the 1960s the story of this novel is more applicable in the current world scenario.
+Honestly, even if this novel was written in the 1960s the story of the novel is more applicable to the current world scenario.
 I clearly remember how I and other kids of my age had boundaries in their childhood.
 Even if we asked our parents for something, they will always make sure we get it at the right time!

 But what we see today is that young parents are so quick at fulfilling the wishes of their kids; that the kids nearly can wait for a new thing to get their hands on.

 Kids today have become impatient and this is what Roald Dahl has shown in his novel a decade ago!
 The greed in kids is an outcome of bad parenting.

 The songs sung by Oompa Loompas (the cutest yet wisest character in the novel) show how bad parenting has corrupted the kids.

 3. Humility and Kindness

 The most notable thing in this novel is that no matter how hard their circumstances are; they never left being kind to each other.
 They remained compassionate for each other and how it held them as a family.

 The family has 4 bed-ridden grandparents; but still, they all share their food and every joy and sorrow of their lives.